-Agriculture, Wildlife & Rural Affairs Chair: Commissioner Tony Hass, Las Animas County Vice Chair: Commissioner Terry Hofmeister, Phillips County CCI Staff: Daphne Gervais HB21-1045 Invasive Pest Control Administration HB21-1045 is a bill from the Colorado Department of Agriculture (CDA) that seeks to update the Pest Control Act to better align with model legislation by the National Plant Board.
+Agriculture, Wildlife & Rural Affairs Chair: Commissioner Tony Hass, Las Animas County Vice Chair: Commissioner Terry Hofmeister, Phillips County CCI Staff: Daphne Gervais HB21-1045, Invasive Pest Control Administration HB 1045 is a Colorado Department of Agriculture (CDA) bill that seeks to update the Pest Control Act to better align with legislation by the National Plant Board.
 The bill establishes a new cash fund for emergency pest control measures, funded by a portion of the unused funds from CDA's Plant Industry Division.
-The bill also authorizes the Department to recover costs from local governments, citizens, and businesses for services provided under the Act, contingent upon a local government voluntarily signing into agreement with CDA.
-Finally, HB 1045 allows CDA to implement a federally recognized state-managed pest control program, which would justify federal inspectors at ports of entry to support the state's efforts in excluding pests.
-CCI took a "Support with Amendments" position on HB 1045 to track the amendments that the Colorado Weed Management Association (CWMA) was seeking.
-CWMA worked on amendments to: - (1) retain county authority to declare pests, - (2) update definitions to be consistent with the Noxious Weed Act, and - (3) create a notification requirement to counties when a pest is detected or suspected in their jurisdictional boundaries.
-CDA felt that a notification requirement was not appropriate within the context of this bill, but the first two amendments were adopted on second reading in the House, and CWMA has since moved to a support position.
+The bill also authorizes CDA to recover costs from local governments, citizens, and businesses for services provided under the Act, contingent upon a local government voluntarily signing into agreement with CDA.
+Finally, HB 1045 allows CDA to implement a federally-recognized state-managed pest control program, which would justify federal inspectors at ports of entry to support the state's efforts in excluding pests.
+CCI originally took a "Support with Amendments" position on HB 1045 to track the amendments that the Colorado Weed Management Association (CWMA) was seeking.
+Two amendments were adopted from CWMA recommendations that (1) reaffirm county authority to declare pests, and (2) update definitions to be consistent with the Noxious Weed Act.
 At the request of the sponsor, the amendment also creates reporting requirements to the SMART Act on the cash fund established in the bill.
-HB21-1045 passed the House Agriculture, Livestock & Water Committee on a 7-4 vote, and passed third reading in the House on March 5th on a 40-23 vote.
-It has not yet been assigned to a Senate committee.
-Position: Support w/ Amendments Sponsor: Rep. Young & Valdez.
-A., Sen. Fields

-HB21-1181 Agricultural Soil Health Program HB 1181 creates a voluntary soil health program in the Colorado Department of Agriculture (CDA), to be administered by the commissioner of agriculture, the state agricultural commission, and CDA.
-The program authorizes CDA to establish: - (1) a state soil health inventory, - (2) a system to monitor the environmental or economic benefits of soil health practices, - (3) a soil health testing program, and other programs as deemed necessary by CDA.
+CWMA and CCI have since moved to support the bill.
+HB 1045 passed the House, and now awaits a hearing in the Senate Agriculture & Natural Resources Committee.
+Position: Support Sponsor: Rep. Young & Valdez.
+A., Sen. Fields HB21-1181, Agricultural Soil Health Program HB 1181 creates a voluntary, incentive-based soil health program in the Colorado Department of Agriculture (CDA), to be administered by the commissioner of agriculture, the state agricultural commission, and CDA.
+The program authorizes CDA to establish (1) a state soil health inventory, (2) a system to monitor the environmental or economic benefits of soil health practices, (3) a soil health testing program, and other programs as deemed necessary by CDA.
 In establishing any inventory or system, CDA must provide an opportunity for public input.
 The bill authorizes the use of money from public and private sources, as well as gifts, grants, or donations.
 Program funds can be used to provide grants, loans, or other resources to perform soil health activities.
 The bill also creates an advisory committee appointed by the commissioner, representing different geographic areas, the political and demographic diversity of the state, and a diverse representation of agricultural producers.
-The committee makes recommendations to CDA, assists in the development and evaluation of the program.
-Finally, the bill creates annual public reporting requirements for CDA on program activities, to be posted to CDA's website and reported to the House & Senate Agriculture Committees.
+The committee makes recommendations to CDA and assists in the development and evaluation of the program.
+Finally, the bill creates annual public reporting requirements for CDA on program activities.
 During our steering committees on February 26th, CCI hosted Senator Simpson to learn more about this legislative proposal.
 Click here for part 1 of the recording (Senator Simpson's presentation starts at 4:16:15), and here for part 2 (just the first ~2 mins).
-HB 1181 has been assigned to the House Agriculture, Livestock & Water Committee, but has not yet been scheduled for a hearing.
-Position: Pending Sponsor: Rep. McCormick & Will, Sen. Simpson
+The bill will be heard in the House Agriculture, Livestock & Water Committee today, March 22nd, and is likely to be amended to incorporate requests from the Colorado Association of Conservation Districts and the Colorado Farm Bureau.
+Position: Support Sponsor: Rep. McCormick & Will, Sen. Simpson & Winter